denersoares/D4rwin/README.md

 This command automates the creation of a custom database using GenBank data for specific taxonomic groups.
 It reads a configuration file that includes parameters like taxonomic identifiers (TxIds), search terms (e.g., 'NOT predicted'), sequence size limits, and batch size.
 It uses NCBI’s esearch and efetch tools to search and download sequences in batches.

 Key Features:
-- Generates a text file with accession numbers for the downloaded sequences in FASTA format.
 - Includes batch processing to manage large datasets, improving computational efficiency.
 - Handles download errors by retrying up to four times with increasing intervals (5 minutes, 10 minutes, 30 minutes, and 1 hour).
 - Implements a one-hour time limit for each execution to ensure the task is restarted in case of server overload.